|

 of hitting and fielding statistics during his 16-year career in the

-big leagues.
-But is it HOF caliber?
+But is Mark's career HOF caliber?
 Lets first look at his accomplishments

 and then how they stack up to the current HOF inductees that played